 Are safety innovations expensive to implement?

-Implementation varies depending on the technology and scale.
-However, many organizations consider them essential investments due to long-term benefits in safety and efficiency.
+Costs vary depending on technology and scale.
+Many organizations consider them essential investments due to long-term benefits in safety and efficiency.

 How do regulations influence safety technology adoption?